-- A. No person shall install or have installed a new on-site liquid waste system or modify or have modified an existing on-site liquid waste system, unless that person obtains a permit issued by the department prior to construction of such installation or modification.
-Failure to obtain the required permit may result in the initiation of enforcement actions by the department. - B. No person shall construct or modify a residential or commercial unit on, or transport a residential or commercial unit onto, a lot for which an on-site liquid waste system is required unless the department has issued an on-site liquid waste system permit prior to such construction, modification or transportation. - C. No person shall construct, install or modify an on-site liquid waste system unless that person holds a valid and appropriate classification of contractor's license issued by the New Mexico construction industries division, except that a homeowner may install or modify permitted septic tanks and conventional trench or bed disposal fields.
+A. No person shall install or have installed a new on-site liquid waste system or modify or have modified an existing on-site liquid waste system, unless that person obtains a permit issued by the department prior to construction of such installation or modification.
+Failure to obtain the required permit may result in the initiation of enforcement actions by the department.

+B. No person shall construct or modify a residential or commercial unit on, or transport a residential or commercial unit onto, a lot for which an on-site liquid waste system is required unless the department has issued an on-site liquid waste system permit prior to such construction, modification or transportation.

+C. No person shall construct, install or modify an on-site liquid waste system unless that person holds a valid and appropriate classification of contractor's license issued by the New Mexico construction industries division, except that a homeowner may install or modify permitted septic tanks and conventional trench or bed disposal fields.
 Once the department has developed a certification program pursuant to 20.7.3.904 NMAC, the contractor shall comply with the certification requirements of that section prior to constructing, installing or modifying any on-site liquid waste system.
 Once the department has developed a homeowner certification program pursuant to 20.7.3.904 NMAC, a homeowner shall comply with the homeowner certification requirements prior to constructing, installing or modifying an on-site liquid waste system.
-A homeowner who self-installs a system shall not compensate any person to perform any phase of the system construction, unless that person holds a valid and appropriate classification of contractor's license issued by the New Mexico construction industries division and has complied with the department's certification requirements.
+A homeowner who self-installs a system shall not compensate any person to perform any phase of the system construction industries division and has complied with the department's certification requirements.
 Obtaining a permit from the department for the installation or modification of an on-site liquid waste system does not relieve any person from the responsibility of obtaining any other approval, license or permit required by state, city or county regulations or ordinances or other requirements of state or federal laws.
-All construction defined as "self installed" will be required to be inspected by the department.